MINARAI 3: LANGUAGE

 Japanese Phrases Overview

-This lesson provides you with some basic phrases and references that you might like to use if you are interested.
+This lesson provides the reader with some basic phrases and references to use if interested.

-It is NOT an expectation for you to memorize these phrases...they are here as a point of reference and interest.
-However it is good to be familiar with some of them.
-If you use them in conversation, please also add the translation in your chat line.
-So for instance if you are meeting someone for the first time, you could type this in the chat line:
+It is NOT an expectation for the student to memorize these phrases.
+They are here as a point of reference and interest.
+However, it is good to be familiar with some of them.
+If you use them in conversation in SL, please add the translation in your chat line.
+So for instance, if you are meeting someone for the first time, you could type this into the chat line:

 Of course, the words and phrases in this lesson do not represent a complete list.
 Sharing with sister geisha is considered good etiquette, so if you come across useful words or phrases that are not on the list, please consider sharing them with others.
 And if you think something else should be added to this lesson, please let Okaasan know.